aeromamba-paqm/aeromamba-paqm/README.md

 The PAQM loss function is implemented as a standalone package in [torchpaqm](https://github.com/bvm810/torchpaqm).
 In the case of $\textrm{AEROMamba}_{\textrm{P}}$, we use it directly via the `src/paqm` folder.
 Check the main repo to keep up with updates in the module!

--  **Important:** sometimes, in the first epochs of training with PAQM, the backward propagation can throw an error.
-This is treated by our code, as long as the anomaly detection is set to `True`.
+-  **Important:** sometimes, when training with PAQM, the backward propagation can throw an error.
+This is treated by our code, and the invalid batches are discarded.
 Just keep training anyways.

 ### ViSQOL